How can we help?

 Protect your token

-• Keep it in a secure location when not in use
+• Store your token in a secure location when not in use.

 Backup preparations

-• Consider having a backup authentication method approved
+• Confirm a backup authentication method has been approved.

 Regular maintenance